 We require your consent to send you our communications for example to send you emails to update you on our work and our campaigns and to request donations.
 We will only process your information in this way if you consent.
 If you apply for a job with us and provide us with sensitive personal information (including details of your race, ethnicity, gender) we will only process that information with your consent.

-We sometimes share your personal information with other parts of the Alivia United Kingdom movement.
+We sometimes share your personal information with other parts of the Alivia Foundation UK movement.
 This is done to fulfil our legitimate interest in promoting our organisation as effectively as possible and enabling our message to reach people who may be interested in human rights.

 To fulfil a contractual obligation